rpauls/CodeEval/README.md

-# CodeEval-PHP
+# CodeEval
-Solutions of the CodeEval challaneges written in PHP.
-Done as a learning excercise.
+Solutions of the CodeEval challenges mostly written in PHP and some JS.
+Done as a learning exercise.